openfisca/openfisca-doc/README.md

 It binds the Country Package(s), Extension(s) and the engine together.
 OpenFisca-Core is also where the API is packaged.

-- To install OpenFisca-Core, read the [Install Manual](./install.md).
+- To install OpenFisca-Core, read the [OpenFisca-core Documentation](https://github.com/openfisca/openfisca-core).

 ## What's the purpose?